saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/messaging/slack.md

 ## Issue Based Alerts​

-To further automate your workflow, you can configure automated actions for your Jira workflow integration with issue-based alerts.
-Use issue-based alerts to automatically generate issues in Jira based on the conditions and frequency that you specify.
+You can configure automated actions for your Slack workflow integration with issue-based alerts to further automate your workflow.
+Use issue-based alerts to automatically generate issues in Slack based on the conditions and frequency you specify.
 For more information, see [Issue Based Alerts](/error-reporting/project-setup/alerts/#issue-based-alerts).